 On November 8, 2016, Los Angeles County voters approved "The Los Angeles County Safe, Clean Neighborhood Parks and Beaches Measure of 2016 (Measure A)".
 Measure A will continue to provide funding for the District to support local parks, beaches, open space, and water resources.
-Measure A is expected to generate approximately \$109 million in fiscal year 2022-2023 through an annual parcel tax of 1.7 cents per square foot of development.
+Measure A is expected to generate approximately \$113 million in fiscal year 2023-24 through an annual parcel tax of 1.81 cents per square foot of development.
+The rate increase from 1.7 cents to 1.81 cents per square foot is in accordance with the 2016 Measure A Resolution and Consumer Price Index Update Policy to automatically adjust the Measure A special tax rate every two years to the maximum rate allowed by the Consumer Price Index Update formula.